 “The two most important days in your life are the day you are born and the day you find out why.”

-Recently, the Harvard Business Review published an article about how you can ‘find out why’.
+Recently, the Harvard Business Review published an article about how to find that ‘why’.

 It says that the purpose of your life isn’t something you find but rather something you build: it might not be just one thing and it might change during your lifetime.